Skip to content

 Some other errors like #SPILL!, #CIRC! or #ERROR! signal an error in your spreadsheet logic and must be corrected.

-The first kind of errors or 'common errors' are found in other spreadsheet engines like Excel while other errrors like #ERROR! or #N/IMPL are particular to IronCalc.
+The first kind of errors or 'common errors' are found in other spreadsheet engines like Excel while other errors like #ERROR! or #N/IMPL are particular to IronCalc.

 Common Errors